Are your young teens on social media platforms like Instagram?

 - 3 ways to help your teens on social media use Instagram safely

-- Keep your eyes on the prize: make accountability a life-long relationship habit
+- Model choosing accountability as a life-long relationship habit

 Teens on social media - what experts are saying